NVIDIA-RTX/NVIGI-Plugins/docs/ProgrammingGuideGPT.md

 > **NOTE** The NVIGI code currently uses the now-outdated term "General Purpose Transformer" for Generative Pre-Trained Transformers in its headers/classes/types.
 This will be rectified in a coming release.

-## Version 1.0.0 General Access

 ## 1.0 INITIALIZE AND SHUTDOWN

 Please read the `docs/ProgrammingGuide.md` located in the NVIGI Core package to learn more about initializing and shutting down NVIGI SDK. :only:`binary_pack:[Which may be found here in combined binary packs](../../../nvigi_core/docs/ProgrammingGuide.md)`

 ## 2.0 OBTAIN GPT INTERFACE(S)

-Next, we need to retrieve GPT's API interface based on what variant we need (cloud, CUDA etc.).  **NOTE** only the local inference plugins are provided/supported in this early release.
-The cloud plugins will be added in a later release:
+Next, we need to retrieve GPT's API interface based on what variant we need (cloud, CUDA, etc.).

 ```cpp